 As a survivalist, you will live off the land and learn how to catch and prepare your own food, become financially independent, and prepare for disasters.

 Surviving in the wilderness means learning how to find your own food, water supply, warmth, and shelter.
-This means knowing how to hunt, prepare food, preserve food for as long as possible, build fires, and build sturdy shelters for protection.
+This means knowing how to hunt, prepare food, how to use a good quality axe, preserve food for as long as possible, build fires, and build sturdy shelters for protection.
 Failure to meet these needs could put your life at risk if you’re truly living like a survivalist.

 You must also learn basic first aid so you know how to treat minor injuries or deal with emergency medical situations.
 Similarly, you need to know how to keep yourself safe if you’re being stalked or attacked by a wild animal.